The Rise of the Liberation Movements

 President Marcos’ Reconstruction and Reforms

 MNLF armed resistance forced President Marcos to re-evaluate Muslim grievances in the country.
-He realized that in order to reconstruct Philippine society, Muslim aspirations and expectations must be accommodated to make them fell part of the larger Filipino society.
-Through a Presidential Decree No. 264, he created the Philippine Amanah Bank with an initial capitalization of 50 Million pesos in 1973 to promote and accelerate the socio-economic growth and development of Mindanao.
-He also established the Insitute of Islamic Studies in the University of the Philippines Diliman inorder to bridge religious and cultural gap among Filipino Muslims and Christians.
+He realized that in order to reconstruct Philippine society, Muslim aspirations and expectations must be accommodated to make them feel as part of the larger Filipino society.
+Through Presidential Decree No. 264, he created the Philippine Amanah Bank with an initial capitalization of 50 Million pesos in 1973 to promote and accelerate the socioeconomic growth and development of Mindanao.
+He also established the Institute of Islamic Studies in the University of the Philippines Diliman in order to bridge religious and cultural gaps among Filipino Muslims and Christians.

 All these programs he initiated became the foundation of succeeding administrations’ policies and programs for the Muslims in the country.